Updates made to policy

 When this policy applies

-This policy applies when the belief has been formed that a tamaiti is in need of care and/or protection under one or more of the grounds in section 14(1)(a)–(d) of the Oranga Tamariki Act 1989.
+This policy applies when the belief has been formed that te tamaiti or rangatahi is in need of care or protection under one or more of the grounds in section 14(1)(a)–(d) of the Oranga Tamariki Act 1989.

 This policy does not apply to family group conferences under section 18AAA.

-This policy does not apply to youth justice family group conferences (including referrals under section 14(1)(e)).
+This policy does not apply to family group conferences under Part 4 of the Oranga Tamariki Act 1989.

 The referral for a family group conference must include the following information:

-- a written core assessment that supports the social worker’s belief that te tamaiti is in need of care and/or protection
+- a written core assessment that supports the social worker’s belief that te tamaiti or rangatahi is in need of care and/or protection

 - the nature and significance of family, whānau, hapū, iwi or family group connections